Pink-Crab/WPDB-Table-Builder/README.md

 **PLEASE NOTE 0.3.0 IS NOT FULLY COMPATIBLE WITH 0.2.0**

-We have made no changes to how this works from V0.1.*, but we have now moved to using composer purely for this package.
-You can still use it without composer, but the classes and interfaces would need to be added manually.

 ## Why? ##
 For those of you who have used DB_Delta to create tables in WordPress, to say its a bit fussy, is an understatement.